Skip to main content

 Investigation Flow

-1. Trigger — An alert fires, you ask a question in the web interface, or a scheduled automation runs
+1. Trigger — an alert, a question in the Console, or a scheduled automation.

-4. Data gathering — Foggy queries your connected integrations for relevant metrics, logs, dashboards, and cluster state
+4. Gather — queries connected integrations for metrics, logs, dashboards, cluster state.

 What Foggy Connects To